Giovanni Francesco Sagredo: Early studies and magnetism

-Almost everything we know of Sagredo is based on the letters that he wrote to Galileo Galilei.
+Almost everything known of Sagredo is based on the letters that he wrote to Galileo Galilei.
 About a hundred survive, although those written by Galilei to him are lost.
 In the 1590s Sagredo studied privately with Galileo, who had come to the University of Padua in 1592.
 In 1599 Sagredo apologized to Galileo for failure to secure a salary increase for him from the university, although he had used his influential family connections to argue his case.
 In 1602 Galileo drew up a horoscope for Sagredo, which describes him as "blandum, laetum, hilarem, beneficum, pacificum, sociabilem, pronum ad voluptates, Dei amatorem, laborum impatientem" (kind, happy, merry, beneficient, pacific, sociable pleasure-loving, a lover of God, and impatient of troubles).

 Sagredo shared an interest in both astronomy and magnetism with Galileo and Paolo Sarpi.
 By 1600 Sagredo's name was known to Tycho Brahe, who in a letter to Gian Vincenzo Pinelli referred to him as a good contact for the two copies of the star charts that Tycho had offered to the Doge and Senate.
 Another letter, to William Gilbert describes Sagredo as a "great Magneticall man".
 One of the hopes that resulted from Gilbert's work was that an all-encompassing mapping of global magnetic declination could be used to solve the problem of calculating longitude.
 Galilei devised an instrument to measure the magnetic inclination, which Sagredo took with him on his later trip to Syria.
 Sagredo had a particular contribution to make the advancing the understanding of magnetism - he ran the family mines near Borca di Cadore, from which magnetic iron ore was extracted.
 Galileo learned how to arm these magnets and the most powerful - known as Rodomonte - was offered for sale to Ferdinando I de' Medici, Grand Duke of Tuscany and to Emperor Rudolf II.